chidreams/Artemis-Patch-Collection-RPCS3/README.md

 ## Disclaimer

+While we make every effort to deliver high quality products, we do not guarantee that our products are free from defects.
+Our software is provided 'as is' and you use the software at your own risk.

+## Note

 Please note that these cheats are provided for single-player games only.
 We do not support or condone cheating in multiplayer games.

 ## License